Savoring the Moment: Practice Mindful Eating

 1. Be present.

-This means a no-distractions approach to enjoying your meal.
+This means inviting a purposeful break from your to-do lists and a no-distractions approach to enjoying your meal.

 - Put your phone on silent or airplane mode (or better yet, leave it in the other room).
 Get away from the screen -- close the laptop and turn off the TV.

-- In the workplace, empower your mindful mealtime by letting colleagues know you’re on a break.
+- Empower your mindful mealtime by letting colleagues know you’re on a break.

 2. Pause and pay attention.